 - He can lead industry Twitter chats on your behalf.

 - He can host your ad on his website.

 Because he knows the audience you’re trying to reach, he will likely have ideas about the most innovative ways to engage that audience.

 One last word?

 I’m thrilled that influencer marketing is finally coming into the mainstream.
-I look forward to seeing how brands learn to interact with influencers and finally compensate them for the value they provide.
+I look forward to seeing how brands learn to interact with influencers and eventually compensate them for the value they provide.